antoinemartin/autocloud/docs/getting-started/1-pre-requisites.md

 -   [krmfnbuiltin:material-open-in-new:][krmfnbuiltin]{:target="\_blank"} is a
     swiss army knife KRM function allowing us to perform structural modifications to the resources of the environment.
-Think of it as `sed`, but form Kubernetes resources.
-Also knows how to decrypt KRM resources.
+Think of it as `sed`, but for Kubernetes resources.
+Also knows how to decrypt sops encrypted KRM resources.
 -   [Kubeconform:material-open-in-new:](https://github.com/yannh/kubeconform){:target="\_blank"}
     performs validation of Kubernetes resources.
 It is useful to check kustomization output.